-Since Athens Technical College serves a large geographic area and since conditions may vary on occasion in areas outside of Clarke, Elbert, Greene, or Walton counties, students should use their own judgment regarding travel conditions.
-In case of hazardous weather (tornados or severe thunderstorms), campus personnel will provide timely notifications.
+Since Athens Technical College serves a large geographic area and since conditions may vary on occasion in areas outside of Clarke, Elbert, Greene, or Walton counties, students should use their own judgment regarding the weather conditions.
+In case of hazardous weather (tornados or winter storms), campus personnel will provide timely notifications.
 When possible, the college will post closings on its website.